srivaayush/the-nEWS-hub/README.md

 # The nEWS Hub

 A new Flutter application to stay in touch with all that's going around India.
+A news api is used in the app.
+App can be published to playstore using a different api.

 ## Getting Started